 On a monthly basis, lenders typically classify their consumer accounts into one of several predetermined payment categories to reflect the level of arrears.
 When a lender deems the statement balance of a consumer account to be uncollectible due to being in arrears 90 or more days or statuses such as repossession, foreclosure, charge-off or write-off, the consumer account is said to be in default.

-The index tracks the marginal default rate as it measures the sum of first-time (accounts that have never) defaulted balances as a percentage of the total sum of balances outstanding.
+The extended index tracks the marginal default rate as it measures the sum of first-time (accounts that have never) defaulted balances as a percentage of the total sum of balances outstanding.

 Published monthly with a 2-month lag, the CDI’s indices include a balance-weighted composite index as well as the 4-product specific sub-indices.